Scientific exchange - Register as a scientific organisation

 For import into Australia, CITES specimens must be accompanied by documentation issued or endorsed by the exporting country's CITES Management Authority complying with the CITES provisions for exchange of scientific specimens (Article VII.6 and Resolution Conf 11.15).
 The scientific exchange label is not required for the import of Australian native non-CITES listed specimens.

 Registered institutions must maintain a record of all exchanges undertaken.
-These records must be made available to the Department of Sustainability, Environment, Water, Population and Communities upon request.
+These records must be made available to the Department of the Environment upon request.

 Review/Revocation of Registration